Read Carmen’s Blog

 I KNOW they are just as scared of me as I am of them.
 I KNOW I’m bigger than they are.
 I KNOW I don’t have love birds trapped in a cage in my house.
 But still…

 There is.
 Satan has us marked for destruction.
 If God would have allowed it, he would have ended our lives before we sucked in our first breath of air.
-Satan is a liar and thief.
+Satan is a liar and a thief.

 Those of us in ministry often feel our target is bigger.
 But wait, aren’t we all called to be a functioning part of the body of Christ?
 So there goes that excuse theory.

 There are tons (well, a lot) of Bible verses out there addressing being fear-full.
-Probably one of the most important ones is the reminder that’s it’s definitely not of God.
+Probably one of the most important ones is the reminder that it’s definitely not of God.
 Y’all, read 2 Timothy 1:7 in the Amplified Bible,

 For God did not give us a spirit of timidity or cowardice or fear, but [He has given us a spirit] of power and of love and of sound judgment and personal discipline [abilities that result in a calm, well-balanced mind and self-control].